bitnami/charts/bitnami/spark/README.md

 ### To 6.0.0

-This chart major version standarizes the chart templates and values, modifying some existing parameters names and adding several more.
-These parameter modifications can be sumarised in the following:
+This chart major version standardizes the chart templates and values, modifying some existing parameters names and adding several more.
+These parameter modifications can be summarised in the following:

 - `worker.autoscaling.CpuTargetPercentage/.replicasMax` parameters are now found by `worker.autoscaling.targetCPU/.maxReplicas`.
 - `webport/webPortHttps/cluster` parameters are now found by `containerPorts.http/.https/.cluster`.